![]() |

 Christmas

-concert almost in every church, there is mostarda veneta at Drogheria Mascari, the Mercatino dell' Antiquariato is
+concert in almost every church, there is mostarda veneta at Drogheria Mascari, the Mercatino dell' Antiquariato is

 open at Campo San Maurizio,